aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 "story easier to read" off of the map.
 It is tempting to put the arrow source back to the "Waiting to Advance" state so that the map makes immediate sense upon looking at it.
 But think about what this has done to our design.
-When an arrow is connected from the outer state, to the "Advance" state, it is shorthand for connecting *all of the states* to the "Advance" state with an Advance_War_Cry arrow.
-When the junior developer mistakenly adjusts the tactic to make the map "make more sense", they would break 7 different behavioral pathways in this design; causing our horse archer unit to lose cohesion and thereby guarantee its execution by a senior officer.
+When an arrow is connected from the outer state to the "Advance" state, it is shorthand for connecting *all of the states* to the "Advance" state with an Advance_War_Cry arrow.
+When the junior developer mistakenly adjusts the tactic to make the map "make more sense", they would break 7 different behavioural pathways in this design; causing our horse archer unit to lose cohesion and thereby guarantee its execution by a senior officer.
 Statecharts are extremely powerful at packing tactical complexity onto a map; so you really have to be careful moving the arrows around.

 Now let's adjust the Skirmish_War_Cry and the Retreat_Ready_War_Cry from the outer state to their respective states.
-We just added 14 different behavioral paths.
+We just added 14 different behavioural paths.

-Suppose that in the future, a new developer decides to adjust the deceit-in-detail tactic by adding another state within it.
-If they do not change how our war-cry event arrows are attached, they will automatically get the behavior of the old tactic without knowing that they did.
+Suppose that in the future, a new developer decides to adjust the deceit-in-detail tactic by adding another state to it.
+If they do not change how our war-cry event arrows are attached, they will automatically get the behaviour of the old tactic without knowing that they did.
 Statecharts are robust against state additions made by future programmers.
 So statecharts can quickly act like a culture, they become smarter than the individual programming them.